Outcomes and scores

 Scoring scale and maximum achievable score

-The raw SJT scores for DCT applicants are normalised and then scaled.
+The raw SJT scores for DCT applicants are standardized (referenced in relation to the mean/Standard Deviation of the entire cohort’s performance) and then scaled.
 This is to ensure it carries the correct weighting in line with other elements of the selection process for the level of DCT applied to.
-There is no "cut-off" score for the SJT.

-DCT SJT equated scores are scaled so that they can be combined with results from the rest of the selection process, and appropriately weighted as intended.
-The SJT score receives equal weighting to the clinical scenario and clinical governance, quality improvement and professional skills scenario.
+DCT SJT scores across multiple forms are equated first and then are scaled so that they can be combined with results from the rest of the selection process and appropriately weighted as intended.
+The SJT score is scaled so that it receives the same unit of measurement and therefore equal weighting to the clinical scenario and clinical governance, quality improvement and professional skills scenario.

 The SJT equated scores will be re-scaled onto a 0 to 80 point scale.
-The highest SJT score of the population who attended interview represents a score at the top end of the new scale.
-The lowest score of the population who attended interview represents a score at the bottom end of the new scale.
-This means that the average score for the population of applicants who attended interview sits approximately in the middle of this scale.
+In this scale, the order of candidates’ original SJT scores is preserved.
+The highest SJT score of the population who attended interview will result in a score at the top end of the new scale, which may not always reach 80.
+The lowest score of the population who attended interview will result in a score at the bottom end of the new scale, which may not always reach 0.
+The average scaled score usually sits approximately in the middle of the scale.
+However, depending on the performance of the population, the mean score may be lower or higher to ensure the entire distribution of scores fits in the 0-80 range, while having the right unit of measurement to achieve the desired weighting of each element of the selection process.

 If your score was several standard deviations below the average score of the whole population who attended interview, your scaled score may be calculated at 0.
 If your score was one of the highest of those in the population who attended interview, your scaled score may be calculated at 80.